MTienNg/Small-Ransomeware-for-Learning-Purposes/README.md

 ## 🌟 Overview
 This project demonstrates the implementation of a basic ransomware using PowerShell.
 It includes various security features and anti-analysis techniques commonly found in real-world ransomware.
 The project is designed to help security researchers and developers understand ransomware behavior and develop better defense mechanisms.

+> **Note**: This ransomware only encrypts files in its current directory and subdirectories.
+It does not affect the entire system.

 ## ✨ Features

 ### 1. 🔐 Core Features
+- **Localized Encryption**: Encrypts files only in the current directory and its subdirectories
 - **Advanced Encryption**: Implements AES-256 encryption for file security
 - **Automated Process**: Self-contained execution with minimal user interaction
 - **Notification System**: Creates detailed README.txt with encryption status